Making Ends Meet

 Four years ago, Marie*, a lifelong outdoor enthusiast, turned her passion into a full-time position at a Vermont outdoor retailer.
 But now, even after being promoted, she still finds herself taking dog-sitting gigs just to make ends meet.

 Marie started her retail job on salary, earning the equivalent of less than $12 per hour.
 But you’d need to make at least $17.69 per hour to afford to rent even a studio apartment in her hometown, according to the National Low Income Housing Coalition.

-“I definitely think we should be paying people what it takes to live in their area,” Marie says.
-Despite being a manager, she adds, it’s still not enough.
+“I definitely think we should be paying people what it takes to live in their area,” Marie said.
+Despite being a manager, she added, it’s still not enough.
 “And I don’t even have a kid.”

 Davis notes that if new employees are coming in at $11, which had previously been the pay rate for more senior employees, more senior staff will understandably expect a raise: “It ends up being an across-the-board increase, which is difficult to sustain.”

 *Marie asked that we not use her real name, as she is still an employee.

 Davis emphasized that she wants to pay employees well, but balancing that with profitability can make weathering wage bumps like the one in Arizona tough to manage.

 On the other hand, argue some retailers, higher wages can pay off in the long run.
 Jim Frank, whose family has owned Ozark Outdoor Supply in Little Rock, Arkansas since 1986, said he’s found that competitive wages translate to loyal staff with low turnover.
 When Arkansas voters approved a state minimum wage hike to $11 per hour last year, Frank wasn’t too concerned.
 “We rarely start anybody out below $9.50 or $10 per hour,” he said, which means he has a stable of experienced employees and doesn’t lose time and money training new workers.